The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 _images/29ead44fb9e7b12a323e2e6482169d179dfb21fc1e4b79bf741adbd32d44d853.png

-Comparing the estimated density to an exponential PDF, it doesn’t seem like the data fit the model well.
+Comparing the estimated density to an exponential PDF, it doesn’t seem like the model fits the data well.
 But that might be misleading – again, I think comparing CDFs provides the clearer picture.

 Here’s the CDF of an exponential distribution compared to the CDF of the data.